In-Building Coverage - 3G / 4G / 5G

-If you've investigated the costs of having a network DAS installed previously, an Off-Air Passive DAS system can be dramatically cheaper.
+If you've investigated the costs of having a network DAS installed previously, an OTA Repeater system can be dramatically cheaper.

 Systems start from as little as $4,000 to around $150,000 for large building sizes.
 Modern office buildings with dedicated communications risers and simple tiled ceilings are the simplest and therefore lowest cost.
 Complex architectural designs however require far more planning and are generally more challenging from a physical perspective.

 It's very easy to get started.
-Send an email to firstname.lastname@example.org to begin a no-obligation conversation with one of our team.
+Fill out the form below, or send an email to firstname.lastname@example.org to begin a no-obligation conversation with one of our team.